 Advisor and Reviewer:

 - Dr Shashank R Joshi, MD, DM, FICP, FACP(USA), FACE(USA), FRCP (Lon, Glsg & Edin) (Padma Shri Awardee 2014).
-Chair, International Diabetes Federation Southeast Asia Dean, Indian College of Physicians.
+Chair, International Diabetes Federation Southeast Asia, Past Dean, Indian College of Physicians.
 Member, Covid 19 State Task Force, Maharashtra.